ouhft/COPE/docs/modules/models.rst

 Theme
 -----
-No Models in theme app
+No Models in theme app.
+The Theme app relates to templates and utilities for the graphical display of the system.